 Here’s how you can simply and easily prepare this healthful beverage for yourself and your loved ones at home:

 - Use 2 grams (roughly one teaspoon) of loose green tea leaves for every 6 ounces of water.
-Ideally you should use organic, non-irradiated tea leaves.
-Whether you use tap, filtered, or spring water is up to you – however, fresh cold water that has not been previously boiled is the best option (avoid fluoridated tap water, paying special attention not to re-boil fluoridated tap water as the chemical will concentrate).
+Ideally, you should use organic, non-irradiated tea leaves.
+Whether you use tap, filtered, or spring water is up to you; however, fresh, cold water that has not been previously boiled is the best option (avoid fluoridated tap water, and pay special attention not to re-boil it, as the chemical will concentrate).

 - To make the tea, place the water in a tea kettle and heat it to 160°-180°F. Alternatively, you could heat the water to just short of boiling.
 Place the loose leaves in a teapot or cup (you may want to add a small amount of room temperature water − enough to dampen the tea leaves or bag before adding the water).
 Pour the water over the tea leaves.

 - Next, place the lid on the teapot.
 If using a cup, cover it with a lid or a small saucer.
-Depending on the particular variety of green tea, it should be allowed to steep for 1-3 minutes.
+Depending on the green tea variety, steep for 1-3 minutes.
 Small leaves generally infuse more quickly than large leaves.

-As soon as the tea is ready – and you’ll be the judge whether it is ready, according to your own taste preference – remove the leaves by lifting out the infuser or pouring the tea through a strainer.
+As soon as the tea is ready – and you’ll be the judge of whether it is, according to your own taste preferences – remove the leaves by lifting out the infuser or pouring the tea through a strainer.
 Whole green tea leaves can often be steeped 2-3 times, producing new flavors with each brew.

-Now that you know how easy it is… why not go ahead and make yourself a cup (or two) and enjoy the anticancer health benefits of green tea right now?
+Now that you know how easy it is… why not go ahead and make yourself a cup (or two) of green tea and enjoy its anticancer health benefits right now?

 Article Summary